+The principal purposes of this offering are to increase our financial flexibility, create a public market for our Class A common stock and facilitate our future access to the public equity markets.
 We currently intend to use the net proceeds that we will receive from this offering for working capital, other general corporate purposes and to fund our growth strategies, including continued investments in our business.
-We may also use a portion of the net proceeds that we receive to acquire or invest in complementary businesses, products, services, technologies or other assets, which may include the Proposed Acquisition.
-Other than the Proposed Acquisition, we have not entered into any agreements or commitments with respect to any acquisitions or investments at this time.
+We may also use a portion of the net proceeds that we receive to acquire or invest in complementary businesses, products, services, technologies or other assets.
+We have not entered into any agreements or commitments with respect to any acquisitions or investments at this time.